tzwang1/bloopy-chess/README.md

 chess bot trained with reinforcement learning, still WIP

 # How to run it
-rabbitmq-server
+rabbitmq-server <br>
-Run npm start in the frontend folder
+Run npm start in the frontend folder <br>
-Run npm start in the backend folder
+Run npm start in the backend folder <br>